This publication is best viewed as a PDF.

 The Issue of After-School Care

-After-school care for school-age children is a concern for millions of American families, particularly those in which the single parent or both parents are employed.
-With nearly 41 million children between the ages of 5 and 14, the United States needs quality after-school programs.
-In 2020, over 20% of the nation’s elementary school children participated in an organized after-school program (Sparr et al., 2021).
+Care for school-age children is a concern for millions of American families, particularly those with a single parent or both parents employed.
+With over 75 million school-age children, the United States is experiencing a burgeoning need for out-of-school programs.
+In 2020, over 20% of elementary school children participated in an organized after-school program (Sparr et al., 2021).

-“Afterschool programs are a promising avenue for supporting social-emotional, behavioral, and physical health during middle childhood” (Sparr et al., 2021, p.28).
-Participation in high-quality after-school programs is linked with a lower incidence of problem behaviors, such as academic failure, substance use and delinquency.
-Furthermore, youth who attend these programs have demonstrated improved academic achievement (e.g., better school attendance and better grades) and improved social skills (e.g., positive relationships with adults, opportunities to make new friends and greater self-concept and self-esteem) (Gootman, 2000).
+“Afterschool programs are a promising avenue for supporting social-emotional, behavioral, and physical health during middle childhood” (Sparr et al., 2021).
+Participation in high-quality after-school programs is linked with a lower incidence of problem behaviors, such as decreased academic failure, substance use and delinquency.
+Furthermore, youth who attend these programs have demonstrated improved academic achievement (e.g., better school attendance and better grades) and improved social skills (e.g., positive relationships with adults, opportunity to make new friends, greater self-concept, and self-esteem).

 However, the challenges in running effective after-school programs are well documented.
 Among these challenges are program quality, staff training, staff turnover, consistent funding, partnerships, and reaching and meeting needs of underserved populations (Gootman, 2000).